jtbr/spfit-spcat/TASKS.md

     - **Expected Outcome**: A highly modular codebase with a clean C++ API, enabling easy programmatic integration and future Python bindings.
     - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

+- [ ] **Task 4: Performance Optimizations**
+    - **Description**: Speed up calculations and exploit modern hardware.
+    - **Implementation Plan**:
+        - **Profile Critical Sections**: Use profiling tools (e.g., `gprof` or `perf`) to identify the most time-consuming parts of the code, especially matrix operations (Hamiltonian diagonalization, least-squares fitting).
+        - **Parallelization**: Explore opportunities for parallelizing independent calculations, particularly within matrix operations.
+OpenMP could be a suitable choice for C.
+        - **Leverage Optimized Libraries**: Ensure optimal and correct use of external BLAS/LAPACK libraries (like OpenBLAS) for all linear algebra operations, as these are highly optimized.
+        - **Memory Access Patterns**: Review and optimize data structures and access patterns to improve cache utilization and reduce memory access latency.
+    - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

+- [ ] **Task 5: Build System Modernization**
+    - **Description**: Simplify the process of building the software and integrating it with modern development environments.
+    - **Implementation Plan**:
+        - **Migrate to CMake**: Convert the existing `Makefile` build system to CMake.
+CMake provides superior cross-platform support, robust dependency tracking, and a more flexible way to define build configurations, including generating project files for various IDEs and creating shared/static libraries.
+    - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

+- [ ] **Task 6: Error Handling and Input Validation**
+    - **Description**: Improve robustness and provide better diagnostics for programmatic users.
+    - **Implementation Plan**:
+        - **Return Error Codes**: Modify functions to return explicit error codes or status indicators instead of calling `exit()`, allowing the calling program/script to handle errors gracefully.
+        - **Informative Logging**: Implement a simple, configurable logging mechanism to output detailed error messages, warnings, and debug information to `stderr` or a log file, providing context for issues.
+        - **Input Validation**: Add comprehensive checks at function boundaries to validate input parameters and data structures, preventing crashes due to malformed data.
+    - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

+- [ ] **Task 7: Memory Management Refinement**
+    - **Description**: Improve memory management practices to reduce leaks and improve stability.
+    - **Implementation Plan**:
+        - As part of the modularization effort (Task 3), ensure clear ownership and lifecycle management of dynamically allocated memory.
+This might involve designing APIs where callers provide buffers, or where modules explicitly manage their internal memory and provide cleanup functions.
+    - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

 ## Implementation Plan

 The tasks will be executed sequentially, with thorough testing and verification after each major change to ensure the core requirements are met.